day8/lein-git-inject/README.md

                   ["deploy"]]

   ;; Optional configuration
-  ;; If you want to use your own regex to identify version tags.
+  ;; If you want to use your own regex to identify version tags you can supply it.
-  ;; Remember that git won't allow you to use ":" in a reference ;; Note: the regex you supply should "match" the tag and it would also ;; return a match group which is the actual tag to use.
+  ;; When designing your tag structure, remember that that git tags are git references ;; and follow the rules about well formedness.
+Eg: no ":".
+See https://git-scm.com/docs/git-check-ref-format ;; Note: the regex you supply should:
+  ;;  - "match" a version tag and
+  ;;  - it should return one capturing group which extracts the actual version to use.
+In the example below, ;;    the regex will match the tag "v/1.2.3" but it will capture the "1.2.3" part as the version.
   :git-inject {
-    :version-pattern  #"$v\/(.*)" }
+    :version-pattern  #"^v\/(.*)" }
 )
 ```